Types of Financial Aid

 SC Teacher Loan

-NOTE -- Completed applications must be received by Winthrop University early enough to allow for processing and to be mailed to the South Carolina Student Loan Corporation.
+NOTE -- Completed applications must be received by Winthrop University early enough to allow for processing and to be mailed to the South Carolina Student Loan Corporation by the priority deadline.

 The South Carolina Teachers Loan Program was established by the State of South Carolina to encourage talented and qualified students to enter the teaching profession.
 The loan is cancelled by teaching in South Carolina public schools in an area of critical need.
 Freshmen and sophomores may borrow up to $2500/year; juniors and seniors may borrow up to $5000/year.

 In order to qualify for this loan, a student must be a US Citizen and a South Carolina resident.
 Freshmen must also rank in the top 40% of their high school graduating class and have SAT or ACT scores equal to or greater than the SC average for the year of graduation.
-Continuing students must have a cumulative GPA of 2.75 or better and must have taken and received a satisfactory score on Praxis I.
+Continuing students must have a cumulative GPA of 2.75 or better and must have taken and received a satisfactory score on Praxis I or meet the SAT/ACT score specified on the application.

 For each of these loan programs, students may have their loan canceled at a rate of 20% per year of teaching in critical subject areas or critical geographical locations in South Carolina specified by the SC Student Loan Corporation.
 Students who teach in both a critical subject area and a critical geographical area may have their loan canceled at a rate of 33 1/3% per year.